Clean Install of TOS Aurora on AWS

 Tufin Orchestration Suite should be treated as high-risk security resource, similar to how you would treat any LDAP product (for example, Active Directory).
 Therefore, you should only install Tufin Orchestration Suite in an appropriately secured network and physical location, and only authorized users should be granted access to TOS products and the operating system on the server.

 After the installation you will have created a single data node TOS cluster to which you can add additional worker nodes.
-This node is the primary data node, and there is no need to install TOS on any additional nodes.
+There is no need to install TOS on any additional nodes.
 Worker nodes require an operating system only.

 High Availability (HA)